jareddsmith/Moonshot/README.md

 # Moonshot
-Team Moonshot project for CIS 422: Software Engineering at the University of Oregon
+Team Builder by Moonshot for CIS 422: Software Engineering at the University of Oregon